j-bennet/api-example/README.md

-# worldpop
+# api-example
-Query the WorldPop API https://www.worldpop.org/sdi/introapi/
+Query a free API and present results